Former site of venue:

 https://www.city-data.com/forum/long-island/292192-speaks-i-think-island-park-4.html

 Located at 2965 Hempstead Turnpike in Levittown, New York, Spit was a nightclub and music venue believed to have opened in 1978 and closed in 1992.
 Spit had been the site of origin for many WLIR radio broadcasts.
-The space also had the name at Uncle Sam's and had alternately been known as Spitz.
+The space also had the name of Uncle Sam's, some of its events were promoted as happening at Siberia, and the overall venue alternately been known in writing as Spitz.

 Duran Duran "all access" pass believed to be from their 9/16/81 performance:

-Madonna performing live at Uncle Sam's (a.k.a.
-Spit) -- and notably, Madonna announced a world tour in 2023 with help from Long Island natives Judd Apatow and Amy Schumer.
+Further confirmation of Madonna performing live at Uncle Sam's is shown above -- and notably, Madonna announced a world tour in 2023 with help from Long Island natives Judd Apatow and Amy Schumer.
 Additional coverage of Madonna can be seen here.

 Signed ticket stub by L.A.
 Guns' Tracii Guns (original Guns N' Roses member) contributed by Anthony Dalto: